 Just like last year, we will be offering a collaborative Immune Booster box for weekly pickup which will be followed in the summer months by our offering of the Tantre Produce Box to opt in or opt out each week along side the Summer CSA.

-Our Immune Booster CSA-Week 228 menu is ready for sign up for pick up on Saturday, January 31, at the Washtenaw Food Hub or Agricole Farm Stop.
-Registration closes by midnight on Wednesday, January 28.
+As Valentine’s Day nears this weekend, we are thinking of our loved ones.
+As you look over this menu, hopefully you will find some intriguing items to share with others either as value-added items or especially as our own gift of feeding each other.
+Our Immune Booster CSA-Week 230 menu is ready for sign up for pick up on Saturday, February 14, at the Washtenaw Food Hub or Agricole Farm Stop.
+Registration closes by midnight on Wednesday, February 11.
 As always, we have a wonderful line-up of local, fresh produce, healthy prepared foods, and artisanal treats to share, especially from some of the original vendors from those first few weeks over 200 weeks ago.

 With each share you will receive an email on Friday with a newsletter describing how to use and store each item along with recipe ideas on how to combine certain items.
 Please pay careful attention in your confirmation email to which location you choose when you sign up.
 Choose the Pick Up Protocol button above for details or see below in the Pick Up Location details.